sara-nl/griddocs/source/Pages/PBS/pbs.rst

 * prototyping your Grid application
 * running multicore jobs with high number of cores (e.g. more than 8 cores)
 * running applications that require just a few jobs to complete.
-For a large-scale applications that require thousands of analyses to complete, the best option is Grid due to its large compute and storage capacity.
+For a large-scale applications that require thousands of analysiss to complete, the best option is Grid due to its large compute and storage capacity.

 .. _pbs-quickstart: